 Private insurance companies offer Medicare Advantage plans that Medicare approves, and they bundle together Part A hospital coverage, Part B doctor and outpatient services, and usually Part D prescription drug coverage into one plan.

-Medicare Advantage plans must provide at least as much coverage as original Medicare, but you may have different out-of-pocket costs.
-For example, an Advantage plan may have a daily copayment for the first few days in the hospital, such as $325 for each of the first five days as a hospital inpatient, rather than the Part A hospital deductible of $1,556 per benefit period in 2022.
+Medicare Advantage plans must provide as least as much coverage as original Medicare, but you may have different out-of-pocket costs.
+For example, an Advantage plan may have a daily copayment for the first few days in the hospital, such as $325 for each of the first five days as a hospital inpatient, rather than the Part A hospital deductible of $1,600 per benefit period in 2023.

-These copayments can vary by plan and may add up to more than a Part A deductibles.
+These copayments can vary by plan and may add up to more than a Part A deductible.

 Find the content you are looking for by entering in search terms below.